marcofavorito/marcofavorito/README.md

 ### Hi there 👋

-Nice to meet you :-)
+Nice to meet you :slightly_smiling_face:

 - 🔭 I’m currently a PhD student in AI at Sapienza University of Rome: https://whitemech.github.io/
 - 🌱 I’m currently doing some research on RL and reward specifications through formal logics.